-Choosing between fabric and leather can feel like a no-win decision when you’re juggling kids’ spills, pets’ claws, sticky summer seating, or allergy flare-ups that seem worse after you lounge.
-This guide breaks down what each material actually does well, where it tends to disappoint, and how to decide based on your home’s habits.
-You’ll start with quick takeaways, clear up common myths, then work through comfort, durability, upkeep, health, and long-term value.
+Choosing between a fabric sofa and a leather sofa gets harder once real life enters the picture: kids’ spills, pet claws, sticky summer seating, winter cold shock, and allergy flare-ups that seem worse after a long evening on the couch.
+This guide explains what each material does well, where each one can frustrate you, and how to decide based on the way your home actually works.
+Start with the quick takeaways, clear out a few common myths, then work through comfort, durability, maintenance, health, and long-term value.

 Fabric vs. Leather Sofas: Core Takeaways